 A Short History of the Santoku Knife

-Measuring anywhere between 13 and 20 inches, the Santoku knife offers kitchen users the opportunity to tackle a variety of cooking-related tasks.
+Measuring roughly 13–18 cm (about 5–7 inches), the Santoku knife offers kitchen users the opportunity to tackle a variety of cooking-related tasks.
 In fact, its very name Santoku Bocho translates to mean three virtues or three uses.

 These three uses could be seen in different ways with some people accepting that it means the knife can be used for veggies, fish and meat.